Japan

 Day 1

-• We flew in from Seoul in the morning and quickly took note of all the covid precautions Japan was undergoing.
-There was testing, labs, and quarantine areas in the airport itself; which we had not seen in ay other country.
+• We flew in from Seoul in the morning and quickly took note of all the covid precautions Japan had underway.
+There was testing, labs, and quarantine areas inside the airport itself; which we had not seen in any other country.

 • We landed in Osaka, which seemed very industrial to us, but apparently Osaka has the most Michelin stars than any other city in Japan.
 We took a car from Osaka to Kyoto and in an hour we made it to our hotel, Ritz Carlton Kyoto.

-• After we checked in, we walked along the river out in front of the hotel and watched as people walked, exercised, sat and enjoyed a snack, and even played live music.
+• After we checked in, we walked along the river out in front of the hotel and watched as people walked, exercised, sat, enjoyed a snack, and even played live music.

-• We turned in towards the city and stumbled upon Nishiki Market where we had a quick snack.
+• We turned in towards the city and stumbled upon Nishiki Market where we had a quick snack (travel days can make one ravenous!).
 We found our way into a speakeasy bar, Scotch & Branch, on a hipster street called Gokomachi-Dori.
 This street had unique shops, boutiques, vintage stores, and unique artisan type goods.

 Day 2